-It ain’t easy being green… the biomass baseload solution for energy
+It ain’t easy being green… the biomass baseload solution for green energy

 Link copied to

-Special Report: Hunter Energy is planning to recommission the 151-megawatt (MW) Redbank plant using 100 per cent biomass instead of coal to deliver green baseload power.
+Special Report: Sydney based Hunter Energy is planning to recommission the 151-megawatt (MW) Redbank plant using 100 per cent biomass instead of coal to deliver baseload green energy.

 Australia’s reliance on ageing coal-fired power stations to generate the bulk of its electricity is a growing concern due to their lack of reliability and impact on the environment.

-However, Hunter Energy is looking to provide the 24/7 baseload power that currently eludes wind and solar generators while achieving zero net emissions, creating sustainable employment and reducing landfill and waste.
+However, Hunter Energy is looking to provide the 24/7 baseload green energy that currently eludes wind and solar generators while achieving zero net emissions, creating sustainable employment and reducing landfill and waste.

 It seeks to achieve this by using waste biomass from sources such as the material removed from bushfire hazard reduction.